br-imen/sellandbuy/README.md

 5- use builtin pagination

-6- fix validation errors will redirect to the form page after and it's better to do real time validation errors with javascript
+6- fix validation errors it will redirect to the form page after and it's better to do real time validation errors with javascript

 7- add owner username to the product